 The MTP has been developed by the Nyingma Association of Mandala Organizations (NAMO).
-It is being run by the Directors of Nyingma’s Downtown Dharma Centers, assisted by other members the community.
+It is being run by the Directors of Nyingma’s Berkeley Dharma Centers, assisted by other members the community.

 Can I attend school or hold down a part-time job while I am in the program?

 No. This is a full-time program and we expect your full-time participation.
 If you are interested in participating in our community but cannot do so full-time, we actively encourage part-time volunteers.
 However, part-time volunteers are not eligible for housing.

 I live in a foreign country.
 Can I join the program?

 Since this program does not lead to a degree or certificate and does not train you for a job, you can apply for a 6-month tourist visa to attend.
 If you want to continue in the 18-month program, you may be able to obtain a B-1 voluntary service visa.
 However, whether your visa applications are accepted is up to the U.S. government.

 There is no cost for participation.
 In addition we provide a small reimbursement for living expenses.